18F/identity-pki/doc/adr/0004-aws-regions.md

-# Architechture Decision Record: AWS Region Use For Login.gov
+# Architecture Decision Record: AWS Region Use For Login.gov

 > Use US-West-2 (Oregon) as our primary region and US-East-2 (Ohio) as our alternate/disaster recovery region.